Skip to main content

 • No class limit

-Option 1: Enroll Online and follow the instructions.
+Option 1: Survey can be completed online.
+Please follow the instructions.
 Remember to return registration form with survey verification form with your $40 back to the OSU Extension office in person or by mail three (3) business days prior to a scheduled class date.
 Payable by money order, check or cash.
 Make checks payable to OSU Extension.
 Do not mail cash.
 Unable to accept credit/debit cards.

 Option 2: Pick up a packet at the OSU Extension office and return registration with survey forms with your $40 back to the OSU Extension office in person or by mail three (3) business days prior to a scheduled class date.
 Payable by money order, check or cash.
 Make checks payable to OSU Extension.
 Do not mail cash.
 Unable to accept credit/debit cards.